Your Hearing Health

 - Difficulty following conversations when multiple people are talking

-- Believing many people you talk to are mumbling
+- Believing many people you speak to are mumbling

 - Yelling or raising your voice often without realizing it